-DC PCSB supports public charter schools in meeting the needs of students who are at-risk through its rigorous application process as well as ongoing oversight.
-Public charter schools are serving more than 17,000 "at-risk" students in SY16-17, which is an equivalent share as DC Public Schools.
+DC PCSB continues the work we have done in the past to support schools as it relates to at-risk students.
+Public charter schools serve more than 17,000 "at-risk" students in SY17-18, which is an equivalent share as DC Public Schools.

-DC PCSB monitors schools extensively through the collection and analysis of data.
-Every month, our data team analyzes school data in such areas as attendance, enrollment, withdrawal, and discipline, disaggregating this data for at-risk students.
+We monitor schools extensively through the collection and analysis of data.
+Every month, our data team analyzes school data areas such as attendance, enrollment, withdrawal, and discipline, disaggregating this data for at-risk students.
 We follow-up immediately with schools that show large disparities in the performance of at-risk students.